 Top tips for birdwatching

-Our nature and wildlife expert Matthew Oates gives us his top tips for spring birdwatching.
+Our nature and wildlife expert Matthew Oates gives us his top tips for birdwatching.

 That sounds scary, and it does take ages, but many small songbirds are easier to hear than see – and their voices travel far and are quite distinctive.
 There are many CDs and websites around to help you, or try making the sounds yourself with our how to guide on birdsong.
 Start with garden birds, and learn the easy ones first.
 Leave the difficult ones 'til later.